Color of the Month

 tumbler – Keep hot, hot, and cold, cold when you’re on-the-go with this 20 oz. double insulated tumbler.
 Wonder what all of the hype is about?
 You’ll still have ice in it 24 hours later.
 Yeti Rambler 20 oz.
 Tumbler, $25.

-lanyard – Your badge/name tag holder can be as fun and tasteful as your jewelry with this beautiful and functional clip on an adjustable long chain from luxury accessories brand, Brighton.
+lanyard – Your badge/name tag holder can be as fun and tasteful as your jewelry with this beautiful and functional clip on an adjustable long chain from Brighton.
 Brighton Badge Clip, $30.

 box – Keep treasured jewelry pieces in this velvet lined, silver plated box.
 Have it engraved to make it extra special for yourself or the perfect gift.
 Pottery Barn Monogrammable Silver Plated Jewelry Box, $50.

-lip plumper – Plump your lips and make them pop at the same time, with a subtle hint of cool silver from the original lip plumper.
+lip plumper – Plump your lips and make them pop at the same time, with a subtle hint of cool silver from the original lip plumper, Lip Venom.
 Apply over a knock-out color and you’ve got photo worthy lips that would make a model jealous.
 DuWop Lip Venom Flash in Silver, $17.

-glasses clip – Clip this whimsical cat glasses clip to your top or sweater and avoid constantly misplacing your reading or sun glasses (i.e. parking them on top of your head).
-These are handy, convenient, cute and depicting just about any animal or thing that strikes your fancy.
+glasses clip – Fasten this whimsical cat glasses clip to your top or sweater and avoid constantly misplacing your reading or sun glasses (i.e. parking them on top of your head).
+These are handy, convenient, cute, and depicting just about any animal or thing that strikes your fancy.
 Glasses Loop Pin, $47.

 bracelet – A beautifully cutout vintage sterling bangle bracelet is more than a sentimental keepsake, it’s also a statement piece to any outfit.
-Whether it’s a casual girls’ weekend, or a quiet anniversary dinner with your love, this is a simple, yet memorable way to make anything a special thing. *See note below about the bracelet in the photo.
+Whether for a casual girls’ weekend or a quiet anniversary dinner with your love, this is a simple yet memorable way to make anything a special thing. *See note below about the bracelet in the photo.
 Vintage Chinese Silver Bangle Bracelet, $325.

 notebook – The lined pages, ribbon bookmark, and matching, attached elastic band to keep it securely closed, make this darling notebook the perfect solution to carry in your purse, tote, or backpack.
 Poppin Soft Cover Notebook, $11.